 In assessing the impact upon the National Park, matters of detail and cumulative impact will be given special consideration.
-Landscape Character Areas and Seascape Character Areas are shown on the Proposals Map (to be shown at Deposit stage)
+Landscape Character Areas and Seascape Character Areas are shown on the Proposals Map.

-praised for the Replacent Plan Preferred Stra Summary of Appraisal Overall sustainab oility Appraisal of Police у + Overall the policy per forms well a gainst the SA Objectives.
+Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal Overall sustainability Appraisal of Policy + Overall the policy performs well against the SA Objectives.
 Recommendation: No changes to the policy.